How To Prevent Mold In Your Garage

 While we particularly focus on the roof above the garage, we encourage you to inspect the roof as a whole as well.
 Check for cracks, dips, or swelling.
 Any of these can show signs that there is already damage that has begun.
 If damage like this is present, we recommend contacting a professional mold inspector.
 A mold inspector will be able to look deep into the structure of the home and find any mold intrusion.
 Should you find a simple leak or crack to fix yourself, act immediately to limit the risk of damage to the garage.

 Similar to that of the gutter, examine pipes for leaks.
 Leaky pipes are one of the top causes of mold growth in homes.
 Mold thrives in warm moist areas, and a leaky garage pipe fits these criteria perfectly.
 If you are unable to fix the pipe leak yourself, enlist the help of a trusted plumber to finish the job.
+If you find yourself facing pipes that have burst, you may find the following article helpful, “My Pipes Burst, Now What?”

 In the Floridian climate, humidity control in the garage is a vital key in mold prevention.
 To control humidity in most homes, the thermostat has a humidity setting.
 Another way to combat mold on cooler days is to open windows and allow natural light and cool breeze into the home.
 However, here in areas such as Fort Myers, the humidity from the ocean air can reverse the desired effect.
 Try opening the garage door for an hour or so during the day to release some of the stuffy air from the garage.
 While this trick may work, we understand that when it comes to the rainy season leaving the door open is risky.
 For a more permanent solution, we recommend purchasing a dehumidifier.